joseguilherme-dev/panyart-api/README.md

 - User can register in the platform;
 - User can login in the platform;
-- Staff can generate a coins card;
+- Staff can generate coins cards;
+- User can redeem coins cards;

 ---